devsh42/lab-environment/README.md

 ## What the Playbooks Do

 ### Bootstrap (`bootstrap.yml`)
-1. Creates `ansible` user and group
+1. Installs sudo package (if not present)
-2. Installs sudo package (if not present)
+2. Configures SSH authorized keys for the user specified in inventory (ansible_user)
-3. Configures SSH authorized keys for the ansible user
+3. Sets up sudo nopasswd access (or password-based if configured) for the current user
-4. Sets up sudo nopasswd access (or password-based if configured)
+4. Ensures proper permissions on SSH and sudoers files

-5. Ensures proper permissions on SSH and sudoers files
+**Note**: No new user is created.
+The playbook configures the existing user specified in `inventory.yml`.

 ### Splunk Installation (`splunk.yml`)
 1. Creates `splunk` user and group